The wisdom of fire, wire and water

 When it comes to the filigree’s essence, self-possession or self-knowledge and openness to other worlds are integrally related, just as developing self-knowledge depends, in large part, on the willingness to understand the other.

 Its task is to enable thought fragments, symbols and create the filigree art, as a new game of harmony between things that seem impossible to connect.
-In the rare moments when the observer understands/recognizes the filigree work in its inner unity, something general is suddenly present, something that seems like self-reflection.
+In the rare moments when the observer understands/recognises the filigree work in its inner unity, something general is suddenly present, something that seems like self-reflection.

 Furthermore, regarding its structure, the filigree web is a world of inseparable parts, united by fire, the mastery of which lies in the balance and holding of the parts to each other, in order to last, not to melt.
-The presence of air is an added element that also acts on the silver, that is, the sedimented knowledge of the filigree is mirrored through its patina (oxidation) on the silver.
+The presence of air is an added element that also acts on the silver, that is, the sediment knowledge of the filigree is mirrored through its patina (oxidation) on the silver.
 It contains the memory of the time when it was created, who made it, to whom it belonged…

 Culture, as a way of life, represents an attempt to include the meaning of existence, the world of objects and the everyday practices that produce material life, thus offering us models for complex evaluation.